omnilaboratory/obd/README.md

-# LightningOnOmni
+# LightningOnOmni | OmniBOLT Daemon

 LightningOnOmni implements the [OmniBOLT](https://github.com/LightningOnOmnilayer/Omni-BOLT-spec) specification, which enables Lightning network to be Omnilayer assets aware.
+Compile the source code and run the binary executable file, we will have an OmniBOLT deamon(OBD) providing all services for lightning network.

 # Dependency